JannesSP/Pythools/README.md

 ## Usage
 <pre>
 usage: cProDir.py [-h] (-p PROJECT_NAME | -g GIT_URL) [-d EXTENSION] [-l PATH]
-                  [-ml TRAINDATA VALDATA] [-v]
+                  [-ml TRAINDATA VALDATA] [-i LIST_FILES] [-v]

 Version 0.3 enables you to add your project to a precreated remote git repository - see param -g. cProDir.py helps you with Creating your PROject DIRectory with good structure for better navigation and reproducibility.

 optional arguments:
   -h, --help            show this help message and exit